kwirk/eventgallery/admin/doc/readme.md

 - show external cart link

-	Defines if we show a link for each image which can direct the user to a product detail page
+	Defines if we show a link for each image which can direct the user to a product detail page.
+This will cause conflicts with the internal cart buttons so you should disable to internal cart feature or do some css magic to align both buttons in the right way.

 - external cart link